yanfei-wu/ai/README.md

 ---

 ## Project 3: Traveling Salseman (`travel/`)
-Implemented simulated annlealing algorithm to solve the traveling saleseman problem between US state capitals, which is an optimization problem that seeks to find the shortest path passing through every city exactly once.
+- Implemented simulated annealing algorithm to solve the traveling saleseman problem between US state capitals, which is an optimization problem that seeks to find the shortest path passing through every city exactly once.
+- Compared different cooling schedule functions used for simulated annealing, including linear, exponential, quadratic, and logarithmical functions.